 Fort Delaware is an authentic depiction of the life of the Delaware Company Pioneers who settled in the Upper Delaware Valley in 1754.
 A tour of the facilities includes demonstrations of early settlers' lifestyles and craft-making.
-A gift shop (currently closed) and picnicking facility are located on the grounds.
-Each spring, the Fort is host to over 1000 students who participate in the Student Days program.
 This facility is located within the Upper Delaware Scenic and Recreational River, a unit of the National Park Service.

 Fort Delaware Museum is located in the Hamlet of Narrowsburg, in Sullivan County on State Route 97 (designated Scenic Byway) in the historic Upper Delaware River Valley approximately 45 minutes north of Port Jervis, NY and 30 minutes west of Monticello, NY.

 The Fort is owned and maintained by Sullivan County through its Department of Parks, Recreation and Beautification.
 It is operated by The Delaware Company, a modern nonprofit whose mission is to promote and support the history and historic landmarks of the Upper Delaware River Valley and beyond through education, outreach and fundraising.